 - Surrounded by lush vegetation.
 Thanks to the wet climate and fertile volcanic soils plants grow almost everywhere – including very tall cliffs.
 This looks great but at the same time – it is not easy to walk through this jungle and often the vegetation hides fine views.

 - Often – hard to access.
-The extremely rugged landscape, dense vegetation and frequent rain makes walking through the mountains of Hawaii very hard or even impossible.
+The extremely rugged landscape, dense vegetation, and frequent rain make walking through the mountains of Hawaii very hard or even impossible.
 Due to this many of the tallest and most impressive Hawaiian waterfalls are little known and seldom visited.
 Especially hard to access are the waterfalls which fall down from the supertall sea cliffs directly into the Pacific.
 These falls are rich with water in rainy periods – but exactly in these periods it is not simple to fly here with helicopters of airplanes and also from the ships not that much is seen through the fog and clouds.

-A speciality of Hawaiian waterfalls is "walls of tears" – very steep cliffs with numerous waterfall streams flowing close together through the dense vegetation.
-Such waterfalls are not entirely unique – similar walls are found also in such places as Papua New Guinea (e.g. Mount Bosavi Crater), Marquesas Islands or Reunion.
+A specialty of Hawaiian waterfalls is "walls of tears" – very steep cliffs with numerous waterfall streams flowing close together through the dense vegetation.
+Such waterfalls are not entirely unique – similar walls are found also in such places as Papua New Guinea (e.g. Mount Bosavi Crater), the Marquesas Islands, or Reunion.
 But Hawaiian "walls of tears" seem to be the most impressive ones, especially the majestic Waihilau Falls, Wall of Tears in Maui and Wai’ale’ale Falls.
 These spectacular landmarks are among the hardest ones to access and most tourists see them only for some minutes during the expensive helicopter rides.